lamb-chen/website/posts/new-bloggings.md

 No use for a navbar if there aren't any pages to navigate to!
 Lots of adjusting and styling of the different components.
 Colour picking could be a full time job.

 ### 6: Fun features
 Found this Spotify Status Markdown Widget from a [stack overflow post](https://github.com/kittinan/spotify-github-profile?tab=readme-ov-file).
-Can be found directy [here](https://github.com/kittinan/spotify-github-profile).
-Added it to my [about](/app/about/) page!
+Can be found directly [here](https://github.com/kittinan/spotify-github-profile).
+Added it to my [about](https://lambchen.vercel.app/about) page!